OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dealing-with-images-from-drupal.md

 ## How this all works

-At a high level when Gatsby sources data from Drupal it pulls in the raw image files attached to any image field.
+At a high level, when Gatsby sources data from Drupal it pulls in the raw image files attached to any image field.
 The files are stored locally, and info is added to GraphQL.
-The gatsby-plugin-sharp, and gatsby-plugin-transform plugins work together to exposes several image processing functions in GraphQL.
-When you query GraphQL for an image you can use these functions to say "use this image, but return all the necessary image variants for advanced image loading techniques like blur-up or traced SVG placeholder".
-Finally, that returned data can be passed verbatim to the `Img` component from gatsby-image which contains the required logic to display the image(s).
+The *gatsby-plugin-sharp* and *gatsby-plugin-transform* plugins work together to expose several image-processing functions in GraphQL.
+When you query GraphQL for an image you can use these functions to say, "Use this image, but return all the necessary image variants for advanced image loading techniques like blur-up or traced SVG placeholder."
+Finally, that returned data can be passed verbatim to the `Img` component from *gatsby-image* which contains the required logic to display the image(s).

 It's a lot of really complex image manipulation and display logic wrapped up into a reusable pattern requiring you to do very little additional work in your code to potentially dramatically increase speed.